School of Nursing Statement of Commitment to Anti-Racism

 - “Listen to our students about their observations of racism, provide opportunities for dialog and processing of observations in classes and clinical, and potential responses and interventions.”

 - Ongoing: Meetings have occurred with various students and faculty members to discuss their concerns and to work with them on addressing concerns and finding potential solutions.
-Informal mentoring has also occurred with some students and more formal mentoring is planned for fall 2022.
+Informal mentoring has also occurred with some students and there are continued discussions about having more formal mentoring in the future.
+Informal mentoring also has occurred with some faculty members.
 Dialogue with the School of Nursing Deans continues to occur once a term for undergraduate and graduate nursing students.
 These sessions are designed to offer connection and the opportunity to ask questions of SON mission leaders.

 - Ongoing: Meetings have occurred with various students and faculty members to discuss their concerns and to work with them on addressing concerns and finding potential solutions.
-Informal mentoring has also occurred with some students and more formal mentoring is planned for fall 2022.
+Informal mentoring has also occurred with some students and there are continued discussions about having more formal mentoring in the future.
+Informal mentoring also has occurred with some faculty members.
 Dialogue with the School of Nursing Deans continues to occur once a term for undergraduate and graduate nursing students.
 These sessions are designed to offer connection and the opportunity to ask questions of SON mission leaders.

 - “Listen to faculty and staff about racism and anti-racism efforts and seek to provide opportunities for dialog and action.”

-- “Examine clinical course outcomes and rubrics, add language regarding system biases/racism and incorporate more opportunity for students to pay attention to the racism that exists in microsystems of care.”
+- “Examine clinical course outcomes and rubrics, add language regarding system biases/racism, and incorporate more opportunities for students to pay attention to the racism that exists in microsystems of care.”

-- Ongoing: A few of our campuses across the state have reviewed courses as part of a pilot study and another campus reviewed course activities.
-Other campuses are considering learning activities, and one incorporated clinical patient bias.
+Ongoing: A few of our campuses across the state previously reviewed courses as part of a pilot study, and another campus reviewed course activities.
+Other campuses are considering learning activities, and one incorporated clinical patient bias scenarios.
+One 400-level course created and incorporated a stand-alone module on equitable leadership.
+Another course has incorporated inclusive language along with simulation cases that reflect diversity.
+In a 200-level course, discussions have occurred regarding diversity and social justice.
+Inclusive and anti-racist resources are also included in this course.

 - “Consider program outcomes to incorporate social justice.”

-- Ongoing: Continued participation of one of the campuses with an NAACP annual event is helping to raise social justice awareness.
-This campus is also working with their Justice, Equity, Diversity & Inclusion group to further social justice awareness.
+Ongoing: Continued participation of one of the campuses with an NAACP annual event is helping to raise social justice awareness.
+This campus also works with its Justice, Equity, Diversity & Inclusion group to further social justice awareness.

-- Plans are currently underway to train/develop select undergraduate faculty in the use of didactic and simulation-based strategies to deliver culturally responsive, affirming, and anti-racist LGBTQIA+ care in a variety of healthcare contexts.
+- Plans are continuing for training/developing select undergraduate faculty and staff in the use of didactic and simulation-based strategies to deliver culturally responsive, affirming, and anti-racist LGBTQIA+ care in a variety of healthcare contexts.
+Stage 1 workshops have been completed and the next step is looking at the curriculum and modifying/designing simulation-based learning experiences before finally integrating and measuring the outcomes of the activities.

 - “Offer courses for student unconscious bias training in specific undergraduate and graduate courses beginning summer 2020.”